Deadline for self-assessment tax return (SATR) is 31 January.

-Anyone who is self-employed, regardless of making profit or a loss, has to submit SATR to HMRC.
+Anyone who is self-employed, who has turnover in excess of £1000, regardless of making profit or a loss, has to submit SATR to HMRC.

 Penalties if you don’t submit your return on time: